 Students should plan ahead for any items they will need during the school day.
 Class time will not be interrupted to deliver items, and students may not pick up items during class time.
-Items (clearly labeled with the student's name) may be left in the Attendance Office for students to pick up during lunch or after school.
-No food items may be left for students.
+Items (clearly labeled with the student's name) may be left at the Attendance Office for students to pick up during lunch or after school.
+All food items left for students that are not claimed by dismissal will be thrown away.